mores/shopify-sdk/README.md

 ## Quickstart
 Settings -> Apps and sales channels -> Develop apps for your store -> Allow custom app development

-                                                                   -> Create an app
+Settings -> Apps and sales channels -> Develop apps for your store -> Create an app

-                                                                   -> (The name of the app you created) -> API credentials
-													Reveal token once
+Settings -> Apps and sales channels -> Develop apps for your store -> (The name of the app you created) -> API credentials Reveal token once

 Example Shopify admin url: https://1x999.myshopify.com/ Example Shopify admin token: shpat_abcd1234xyxz56789